Fabian0270/CoachBoard/README.md

 > Intel Macs aren't supported yet — GitHub's free Intel build runners have been retired, so a native x64 build needs a paid runner or a self-hosted Intel Mac (tracked as a follow-up).

 The app stores all data locally in a single folder named `coachboard-electron` inside your user profile — `%APPDATA%\coachboard-electron` on Windows, `~/Library/Application Support/coachboard-electron` on macOS.
-That folder holds the database, the log, automatic backups, and any synced Discord media. **Settings → Your data** shows the exact path, opens the folder, and lets you save or restore a copy of the database.
+That folder holds the database, the log, automatic backups, any synced Discord media, and the clips kept with saved analyses and screen recordings. **Settings → Your data** shows the exact path, opens the folder, and lets you save or restore a copy of the database.
 No account required and it runs fully offline — emailing a program to an athlete and syncing with Discord are the only optional features that use your internet connection.

 ---